Yao Ramesar: Publications

 Ramesar's filmography was the subject of Filmed Portraits: an Examination of Themes and the Pictorial Techniques of Yao Ramesar, from his short film series "People", an 87-page work by Pamela Hosein (University of the West Indies), 1998, and a subsequent MPhil thesis by the same author completed in 2008.
 His work is also examined in PhD theses, including one by Marina Maxwell (University of the West Indies).

 2006 saw the completion of a PhD thesis on Ramesar's work entitled Being, Consciousness and Time: Phenomenology and the Videos of Robert Yao Ramesar (G. Hezekiah/University of Toronto).
 This was published in 2009 as Phenomenology’s Material Presence (Intellect Books/UK and Chicago University Press/US).
-In a review of the book, it was stated that “the beautiful and innovative video work of Robert Yao Ramesar can carry out philosophy.”

-Ramesar has authored a number of articles on Caribbean filmmaking including "Colour, Light & Signification in the Mise-en-Scène of SISTAGOD" (Caribbean Intransit Arts Journal.
+Ramesar has authored several articles on Caribbean filmmaking, including "Colour, Light & Signification in the Mise-en-Scène of SISTAGOD" (Caribbean Intransit Arts Journal.
 Volume I. Issue 2 – March 2012); "The Eye-alect of Her Second Coming" (ARC Magazine – Art, Recognition, Culture.
 Issue 3 – July 2011; "Haiti: Picking Up the Pieces" (article and photo essay – St. Augustine News – April/July 2011); "Caribbeing: Cultural Imperatives and the Technology of Motion Picture Production" (Caribbean Quarterly, Vol. 42, No. 4, and Caribbean Culture and in the Digital Domain (presented at the Carifesta Symposia 2000, St. Kitts/Nevis).